Successful gym marketing: How to form a long term leisure marketing strategy.5 minute read

 As an agency that specialises in leisure & gym marketing we’d consider ourselves pretty good when it comes to the strategy and planning behind a leisure marketing campaign.
 Read on to understand how to create a 12 month marketing strategy to help you set marketing goals and give your business the boost it deserves.

-It seems strange to be talking about planning for the year ahead after the last year undoubtedly forced to you change or rethink any plans you had put in place!
+It seems strange to be talking about planning for the year ahead after the last year undoubtedly forced you to change or rethink any plans you had put in place!

-But as we start to return to some sort of normality, now is the perfect time to outline a 12 month leisure strategy to help you set goals, stay focussed and give your gym or leisure facility the boost it deserves.
+But as we start to return to some sort of normality, now is the perfect time to outline a 12 month leisure strategy to help you set goals, stay focused and give your gym or leisure facility the boost it deserves.